davidrhoden/davidrhoden-basic-netlify/timeline/goldies-radiator.md

 Another guy in greasy overalls came in wanting to buy a long piece of stout sheet metal to fashion a sort of bumper for his cutting disc.
 He asked the well-dressed older woman behind the desk about it.
 She said, "You'll have to wait for my son to come in.
 He has a piece of metal that fits your description but he may not want to sell it.
 He may have other plans."
 The guy started talking about some long lost co-op that had once been in Poplarville that had dozens or hundreds of such pieces of metal all priced up and ready to go.

-"Yes, but that was in the era when people were known to fix things themselves, which is not the case today."
+"Yes, but that was in the era when people were known to fix things themselves, which is no longer the case today."
 I was enjoying all this but wished I had better wi-fi, or any wi-fi.
 The place, Culpepper's, was a neat operation, especially for a mechanic shop.
 The parts catalogs were neatly shelved.
 There were some drawings in frames on the walls.
 A left hand done in pencil, and a soldier's boot done in colored pencil.
 Nice work, probably from a high-schooler.
 Signed Culpepper.
 Below these decorations was a vitrine full of arrowheads.

 ![arrowheads in a vitrine at Culpepper's Automotive, Poplarville, MS](/static/img/timeline/goldiesradiator/goldie-arrowheads-20170818.jpg)